Telescope Array Project: Cosmic Ray Center

 The Lon and Mary Watson Millard County Cosmic Ray Center was dedicated on March 20, 2006.
 The center is located at 648 West Main Street in Delta.
 The building serves as a headquarters and data processing center for the Telescope Array Project.

 In October 2011, a new visitor center was opened at the Cosmic Ray Center.
 It features displays about the history of cosmic ray research in Utah and about the Telescope Array, which is spread across the desert west of Delta.
 The center also includes a display about the nearby Topaz internment camp, where U.S. citizens of Japanese descent were imprisoned during World War II.

 TALE

 TALE is the Telescope Array Low Energy extension.
 It is designed to observe cosmic rays with energies between 3×1016eV and 1019eV.
-TALE adds 10 new telescopes to the Middle Drum observatory site (24 total telescopes) extending the vertical field of view so that it now extends from 3 to 59 degrees in elevation.
+TALE adds 10 new telescopes to the Middle Drum observatory site (24 total telescopes) extending the vertical field of view so that it extends from 3 to 59 degrees in elevation.
 This allows the station to see the shower development including shower maximum for lower energy events.
 This is critical when trying to determine the chemical composition of the incident cosmic ray particle.